jmreicha/autosnap/README.md

 selecting your user account then `My Account`.
 Under account settings there should be an `Account ID` which corresponds to the owner ID.

+###Contributing

+Anybody is welcome to contribute to this project.

 ###TODO

 * Error checking